SourcePointUSA/unity-sdk/README.md

 2. Click `+` icon which adds new row.
 3. Add following as a key: `Privacy - Tracking Usage Description`
 4. Add following as a value `This identifier will be used to deliver personalized ads to you.`

-## iOS – Enabling Objective-C Exceptions
-Due to usage of exceptions, it is necessary to enable them.
-1. Find in Project Navigator the `Unity-Iphone` icon.
-Usually it is topmost.
-Click it.
-2. Select `Unity-Iphone` project.
-3. Go to `Build Settings`.
-Find `Enable Objective-C Exceptions` and set it to `Yes`.